© Crown copyright 2018

 - are offering at least one activity to get the right people for your business and at least one activity to keep and develop your people

-As part of awarding you your Disability Confident Committed badge we will include your business name and expiry date on the list of Disability Confident employers that have signed up.
+As part of awarding you your Disability Confident Employer badge we will include your business name, town and Disability Confient status on the list of Disability Confident employers that have signed up.